KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Now we go back to the ``update`` function of this class, and inside the for loop which loops all columns, we add the check for score.

-First, column should be a new one, ``score`` field being false.
-Second, column position should be at left side of the player position, a simple ``<`` comparison.
+At first, column should be new, with ``score`` field being false.
+Once the column position is to the left side of the player position (after Flappy bird passes), use a simple ``<`` comparison of the column and Flappy bird's position on the X axis.

 Inside, we call the ``update_score`` function, and mark the column ``scored`` as ``true``.